Corporations Just Quietly Changed How the Web Works - Slashdot

 small thinking (Score:2)

 It's still proprietary apps.
 Nothing accomplished.
-(Score:3)
+(Score:5, Insightful)

 But that's happening anyway.
 It's just that the "proprietary apps" are called EME modules or drivers or whatever.